"Your resume is not a laundry list of everything you've ever done; it's a marketing document designed to present you in the best possible light."

 A study found that students who include relevant coursework on their resumes receive 27% more interview requests.

 2. Academic Achievements.
-In addition to your coursework, consider showcasing any notable education achievements.
+In addition to your coursework, consider showcasing any notable educational achievements.
 If you've achieved a high GPA or earned scholarships, or awards related to your field of study, this can be a valuable addition.

 Such achievements underscore your commitment to excellence and mastering the subject matter.